-This laboratory supplemental course is coordinated with SCI1021.
-Emphasis is on inquiry-based exercises that illustrate and demonstrate important skills and principles of theoretical chemistry and applied chemistry.
+This is a laboratory course coordinated with SCI1021.
+Emphasis is on inquiry-based exercises that illustrate and demonstrate important skills and principles of theoretical and applied chemistry.
 Topics covered include: stoichiometry of chemical reactions, energy interrelationships between reactants, atomic and molecular structure, and chemical bonding.
-Pererequisites: MATH1020, SCI1021 or concurrent.
-Quarter Credit Hours 1.5
+Prerequisites: MATH1010, SCI1021 or concurrent.